Suhasbegade21/Suhasbegade21/README.md

 - 👋 Hi, I’m @Suhasbegade21
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning DSA in C language
+- 🌱 I’m currently learning DSA in C language and C++
 - 💞️ I’m looking to collaborate on project ideas
 - 📫 How to reach me through my GitHub profile
 - 😄 Pronouns: he/him/his